raycoderhk/typescript-agent-framework/examples/simple-prompt-agent/README.md

 ## Overview

 This project demonstrates:
-- Integration with AI providers (OpenAI or Anthropic)
+- Integration with AI providers (OpenAI, Anthropic, or DeepSeek)
 - Tool-based interactions using the Model Context Protocol (MCP)
 - Durable Object-based state management
 - Streaming responses for real-time interactions